-To assist us in processing the return, complete every applicable entry space on Form 1065-B and Schedule K-1.
-If you attach statements, do not write "See attached" instead of completing the entry spaces on the forms.
+Complete every applicable entry space on Form 1065-B and Schedule K-1.
+Do not enter "See attached" instead of completing the entry spaces.
 Penalties may be assessed if the partnership files an incomplete return.

-If you need more space on the forms or schedules, attach separate sheets.
-Use the same size and format as on the printed forms.
-But show your totals on the printed forms.
-Be sure to put the partnership's name and employer identification number (EIN) on each sheet.
+If you need more space on the forms or schedules, attach separate sheets and place them at the end of the return using the same size and format as on the printed forms.
+Show the totals on the printed forms.
+Also be sure to put the partnership's name and EIN on each supporting statement or attachment.